Use with Series Wound Motors

 To control speed and direction of a Permanent Magnet motor you need to control the armature only, by using two wires and by reversing the polarity of current flow between these two wires to change motor direction.
 Although this will control the speed of a series wound motor, you cannot reverse it by simply using two wires.
 You must reverse the direction of the armature current without reversing the field current.

-There are two ways of connecting a series-would motor to the 4QD controllers to do this.
+There are two ways of connecting a series-wound motor to do this.

 - Full bridge field rectifier